WESTERN COTTON SHIPPERS ASSOCIATION

 DUTIES OF OFFICERS

 SECTION 1.
-The President shall have immediate supervision and direction of the affairs and employees of the Association, subject to the direction or approval of the Board of Directors; shall call all meetings, both of members and the Board of Directors, and when present shall preside at the same; shall appoint all committees not otherwise provided, and shall be Chairman ex-officio of all committees, and shall do and perform all other duties incident to his office including the responsibility for liaison with growers, ginners and other agricultural oriented organizations and/or coalitions.
+The President shall have immediate supervision and direction of the affairs and employees of the Association, subject to the direction or approval of the Board of Directors; shall call all meetings, both of members and the Board of Directors, and when present shall preside at the same; shall appoint all committees not otherwise provided, and shall be Chairman ex-officio of all committees, and shall do and perform all other duties incident to the office including the responsibility for liaison with growers, ginners and other agricultural oriented organizations and/or coalitions.

 SECTION 2.
-In case of the absence of the President, or of his inability from any cause to act, the Vice President shall, when present, perform the duties of the President; and in case of the absence of the President and of the Vice President, then the Board of Directors shall appoint one of their number to perform such duties for the time being.
+In case of the absence of the President, or of their inability from any cause to act, the Vice President shall, when present, perform the duties of the President; and in case of the absence of the President and of the Vice President, then the Board of Directors shall appoint one of their number to perform such duties for the time being.

-SECTION 3. (a) The duties of the Secretary-Treasurer, who need not necessarily be a member of the Association, shall be in all respects subject to the requirements of the Board of Directors, or of the President, and his term of office and compensation shall be determined by the Board; in addition to holding the office and title of Secretary-Treasurer and all rights, powers, duties and responsibilities pertaining thereto, he shall have full authority and capacity to represent and act on behalf of said corporation under the further and additional title of Executive Vice President and Secretary.
+SECTION 3. (a) The duties of the Secretary-Treasurer, who need not necessarily be a member of the Association, shall be in all respects subject to the requirements of the Board of Directors, or of the President, and their term of office and compensation shall be determined by the Board; in addition to holding the office and title of Secretary-Treasurer and all rights, powers, duties and responsibilities pertaining thereto, they shall have full authority and capacity to represent and act on behalf of said corporation under the further and additional title of Executive Vice President and Secretary.

 COMBINED DUTIES OF OFFICERS